 The information and technology systems of the Manager and the Administrator may be vulnerable to damage or interruption from computer viruses, network failures, computer and telecommunication failures, infiltration by unauthorized persons and security breaches, usage errors by their respective professionals, power outages and catastrophic events such as fires, tornadoes, floods, hurricanes and earthquakes.
 Although the Manager has implemented, and the Administrator may maintain, various measures to manage risks relating to these types of events, if these systems are compromised, become inoperable for extended periods of time or cease to function properly, the Manager and/or the Administrator may have to make a significant investment to fix or replace them.
 The failure of these systems and/or of disaster recovery plans for any reason could cause significant interruptions in the Manager's, the Fund's and the Administrator's operations and result in a failure to maintain the security, confidentiality or privacy of sensitive data, including personal information relating to investors (and the beneficial owners of investors).
-Such a failure could harm the Manager's and/or the Administrator's reputation, subject any such entity and their respective affiliates to legal claims and otherwise affect their business and financial performance.
+Such a failure could harm the Manager's and/or the Administrator is and otherwise affect their business and financial performance.